 6.5.3 Consultative Governance

-If a government is to do the best for its people it has to know what they want.
-Different groups of people in a society can be consulted about their concerns and priorities in relation to a particular issue, to overcome the limitations of representation through voting in democracies (220.127.116.11) and through the shortcomings of politicians as representatives (6.5.1).
+If a government is to do the best for the population, it has to know what people want.
+Different groups of people in a society can be consulted about their concerns and priorities in relation to a particular issue, to overcome the limitations of representation through voting in democracies (18.104.22.168) and through the shortcomings of politicians as representatives (6.5.1).
 It is particularly useful in safeguarding the interests of minority ethnic groups, including Muslims in Western democracies for example.